-In addition, we are bound by certain contractual terms and obligations that may limit or otherwise impact our ability to raise additional funding in the near-term including, but not limited to, provisions in the 2018 SPA in connection with the 2018 Financing, and the SPA that we entered into in connection with the 2022 Note Financing, in each case as described in greater detail in the risk factor entitled "The terms of the 2018 Financing and 2022 Note Financing could impose additional challenges on our ability to raise funding in the future" below.
+In addition, we are bound by certain contractual terms and obligations that may limit or otherwise impact our ability to raise additional funding in the near-term including, but not limited to, provisions in the Bridge SPA.
+PIPE SPA and 2022 Notes SPA, associated in connection with the 2022 Notes Financing, in each case as described in greater detail in the risk factor entitled "The terms of the Bridge Offering, Uplist PIPE and 2022 Notes Financing could impose additional challenges on our ability to raise funding in the future" below.